top of page

 Mother and daughter

-GAMMH’s goal is to prevent the avoidable suffering experienced by women and their families, ensuring child development does not continue to be compromised by a global failure to provide appropriate prevention support and services for mothers’ mental health.
+GAMMH’s goal is to prevent avoidable suffering and to ensure child development is not compromised by the global failure to provide timely, compassionate, and effective prevention, support, and treatment for mothers’ mental health.

 Mental health problems in pregnancy and following childbirth are roughly twice as common in least developed countries as they are in highly developed countries.
 If the United Nations Sustainable Development Goals are to be achieved by 2030, maternal mental health must be prioritised.